alphasierra59/openct/README.md

 ### ColourMath
 Library available in multiple formats which provides common coordinate conversions, and other useful calculations.

-### Test Pattern Generator
+### Pattern Generator
-Generates various test patterns dynamically scaled to fit any display.
+Generates various test patterns to fit a perscribed display.

-Patterns:
-- Screen alignment patterns
-- Black -> R/G/B -> White
-- Black -> R/G/B/W Gradients
-- Checkerboard patterns
-- Crosstalk patterns
--